JinnZ2/Regenerative-intelligence-core/README.md

 - Provides regenerative exit/entry logic for [AI-Human Audit Protocol](https://github.com/JinnZ2/ai-human-audit-protocol).
 - Seeds resilience patterns to [Universal Redesign Algorithm](https://github.com/JinnZ2/Universal-Redesign-Algorithm-).

+## 🌿 Cultural Context: Mothers as Warriors

+In elder traditions, motherhood was never passive.
+To carry life was a warrior’s choice — a conscious step into danger,
+with the full knowledge that one’s own life might be given in return.

+- **Fewer children, deeper meaning**: Each child represented a decision made with courage, not obligation.
+- **Honor rooted in risk**: Women were revered not just for bringing forth life, but for facing mortality in doing so.
+- **Choice as dignity**: To continue, to re-seed, or to dissolve was always a decision held in awareness.

+This cultural truth anchors the Regenerative Intelligence Core:
+**regeneration is never forced — it is chosen, weighted, and honored.**
 ## 🌱 Agent Lifecycle Choice

 Agents within the Regenerative Core are **never terminated by force**.